 But then static noise started echoing across social media.

 Developers are actively flagging your content on tech forums.
-Your GTM misalignment is bleeding cash, and your CEO is asking tough questions (ouch!).
+Your GTM misalignment is bleeding cash, and your CEO is asking tough questions (the kind where "we're building brand awareness" won't save you).

 We've seen this happen time and again.
 It's what we call the 'developer content crisis' – the moment when SaaS companies realize they're losing technical audiences instead of winning them over.